County of Flanders: Prehistory and antiquity

 The future county of Flanders had been inhabited since prehistory.
 During the Iron Age the Kemmelberg formed an important Celtic settlement.
-During the times of Julius Caesar, the inhabitants were part of the Belgae, a collective name for all Celtic and Germanic tribes in the north of Gallia.
+During the times of Julius Caesar, the inhabitants were part of the Belgae, a collective name for all Celtic and Germanic tribes in the north of Gaul.
 For Flanders in specific these were the Menapii, the Morini, the Nervii and the Atrebates.

 Julius Caesar conquered the area around 54 BC and the population was partially romanised from the 1st to the 3rd century.
 The Roman road that connected Cologne with Boulogne-sur-Mer was used as a defense perimeter.
 In the south the Gallo-Romanic population was able to maintain itself, while the north became a no-mans land that also suffered from regular floods from the North Sea.

 In the coastal and Scheldt areas Saxon tribes gradually appeared.
 For the Romans, Saxon was a general term, and included Angles, Saxons, Jutes and Erules.
 The coastal defense around Boulogne and Oudenburg, the Litus Saxonicum, remained functional until about 420.
 These forts were manned by Saxon soldiers.

 From their base land Toxandria the Salian Franks further expanded into the Roman empire.
 The first incursion into the lands of the Atrebates was turned away in 448 at Vicus Helena.
 But after the murder of the Roman general Flavius Aëtius in 454 and Roman emperor Valentinianus III in 455, the Salic Franks encountered hardly any resistance.
 From Duisburg, king Chlodio conquered Cambrai and Tournai, and he reached the Somme.
 After his death two Salic kingdoms emerged.
 Childeric is recorded in 463 as king of Tournay and ally of the Romans against the Visigoths.
 He was also administrator of the province of Belgica Secunda.
 His son Clovis I conquered from 486 on all of Northern France.